roq-trading/roq-api/README.md

 ## Introduction

-This API is a generic trading interface abstraction allowing you to
+This API is a generic trading interface allowing you to

-* Implement your own trading strategy without caring about the details of specific trading API's.
+* Implement your own trading strategy without caring about the low-level details of specific trading API's.
 * Connect to low-latency gateways bridging between your trading strategy and specific trading API's.
 * Simulate (in-process or out-of-process) historical market data using your own order-matching withoug depending on specific trading API's.